esFerDev/shop/docs/documentation/ranch-system.md

 `Config.LimitInventory` The limit set to the clan's inventory.

+`Config.EnableHerding` Enable or disable the option for players to herd their cows.

 **`Config.Timeouts`**
 > `feeding`, `milking` and `herding`: How much time has to pass before the player can repeat the action.
 > `deadHens` and `buyCows`: How long does it take for such animals not to be fed before they die?